 CCSI has been advising the Government of Paraguay since 2012, in partnership with the Sustainable Development Solutions Network (SDSN).
 In 2013, CCSI developed a high-level strategic plan around using Paraguay's vast hydropower resources for sustainable economic development and the diversification of its economy.
-In 2021, CCSI, the Quadracci Sustainable Engineering Lab at Columbia University, and the Natural Resources and Energy Research Center (CRECE) co-authored a decarbonization pathway for Paraguay, with policy guidance for zero-carbon development of four energy-use sectors: electricity, buildings, biomass, and transport.
-Read more on the project page.
+In 2021, CCSI, the Quadracci Sustainable Engineering Lab at Columbia University, and the Natural Resources and Energy Research Center (CRECE) co-authored a report, Decarbonization Pathways for Paraguay’s Energy Sector, with policy guidance for zero-carbon development of four energy-use sectors: electricity, buildings, biomass, and transport.

 The African Union and the African Development Bank (AfDB) are engaged in high-level efforts to design and implement comprehensive strategies for Africa’s energy development in order to achieve 100% access to modern energy services based mainly on zero-carbon energy sources, while developing and utilizing Africa’s hydrocarbon resources in a manner supportive of Africa’s long-term sustainable development.
 Against this backdrop, Prof. Jeffrey Sachs, University Professor at Columbia University and President of the UN Sustainable Development Solutions Network (SDSN), is supporting the AfDB in analyzing alternative energy roadmaps to 2050.
-Along with Columbia University's Center for Sustainable Development and SDSN, CCSI is a key partner in this effort.
-Read more on the project page.
+In 2022, CCSI published its Roadmap to Zero-Carbon Electrification of Africa by 2050.